How to Fight ADHD When You're a Graphic Designer

 Of course, with ADHD, your executive functioning is impaired, which means that the very act of getting organized is that much harder to actually accomplish.
 If it is something that really feels beyond your reach, the good news is that there are plenty of people out there who do have this skill, and have spent years perfecting it.
 Reaching out to a professional organizer, whether once or twice or repeatedly as needed, can help you to get your projects and your workload under control, thus improving your ability to focus.

 Creativity is notorious for striking randomly.
 Though having a creative routine is often beneficial, many find that they find inspiration in unexpected places.
 If you have ADHD, the chances are that going to "unexpected places" is not exactly unexpected.

-So what do you do when your brain decides to take a little jaunt and bring your attention along?
+So what do you do when your brain decides to take a little jaunt and take your attention along?

 It isn't easy, but you can try to make your ADHD work for you.
 When you get distracted, whether because you allow it to happen or because your brain decides it wants to go play elsewhere, be aware of possible inspirations in whatever area you end up looking at.
-If you are drawn to an internet site, take in details, facts, information, layouts, font choices, or anything else that you might be able to use in your own work.
+If you are drawn to an internet site with childcarel logo inspirations, take in details, facts, information, layouts, font choices, or anything else that you might be able to use in your own work.
 If distracted by things going on outside your own window or inside your house, the same methodology can apply.